skyra-project/editable-commands/README.md

 ## About

--   @skyra/editable-commands is a framework agnostic implementation of editable commands.
+-   @skyra/editable-commands is a framework agnostic implementation of editable commands for discord.js v13.

 ## Installation and Usage